Legend of the Greasepole: Resurrected

 Ottawa, Canada Day, 1996: I pitch an idea to some fellow Queen’s Engineering “frosh” (first-year students) about making a video game about the Greasepole.. a beautiful, chaotic tradition where first-year Engineers climb a lanolin-greased pole to pull a tam (Scottish hat) from the top.

-What I don’t remember happening next was Future Rob showing up (grey hair etc) and saying: “Dude.
-You’re going to build this game with over 50 students.
-The AI you bake into it will lead you to MIT, the art direction gets Craig into film school.
-And some day, in 2026, an actual AI is going to help you resurrect the game.
-You’ll have a conversation with it, and it writes the code that ports it to run on the web.
+What I don’t remember happening that day was Future Rob showing up (grey hair etc) saying: “Dude.
+You’ll build this game with over 50 students, The AI leads you to MIT, the Art Direction takes Craig into film school, and some day, in 2026, an actual AI is going to help you resurrect the game.
+You’ll basically have a chat, and it writes the code that makes Legend of the Greasepole run on the web.
 Also, buy Bitcoin.”

 50 Students and a Dream (1999)

-Three years after that Canada Day pitch, Legend of the Greasepole shipped.
-Over fifty Queen’s students worked on it – artists, programmers, musicians, testers, writers.
-Craig Calvert was the art director.
-We burned it onto CDs, did a launch party at Clark Hall Pub.
+Three years after that pitch, Legend of the Greasepole shipped.
+Over 50 Queen’s students worked on it: artists, programmers, musicians, testers, voice and visual actors, writers.
+Craig Calvert was our esteemed Art Director.
+We burned it on CDs, did a launch party at Clark Hall Pub.

-Honestly, it’s a good thing I didn’t realize when I was pitching this how much AI we’d need to write, in particular, to bring the frosh to life.
-They need to act autonomously, exhibit lifelike behaviors, learn and adapt over time, communicate, and ultimately “get better” at climbing the pole.
-That required a 1999-era multi-agent architecture that I cobbled together through, let’s be honest, trial and a lot of error.
+I charged into this not realizing how much AI we’d need to write for the frosh in particular, who need to act autonomously, exhibit (cute) lifelike behaviors, learn and adapt over time, communicate, and ultimately “get better” at climbing the pole.
+That all required a 1999-era multi-agent architecture that I cobbled together through, let’s be honest, trial and a lot of error.

 The Long Sleep (2007-2024)